After Maria, One Of The World's Best Bioluminescent Bays Slowly Begins To Glow Again

 This difficult situation provides an opportunity, he says, to learn more about how this ecosystem deals with powerful hurricanes.
 And it serves as a reminder: "The attraction of this island, and the power of it, comes from the natural things, and you want to protect them rather than exploit them."
 It's the crown jewel of the island's natural wonders, he says.
 "It's magic."

 On the bay, Hernandez says the flickers of light from the water are a relief.
 Life after Maria has been extremely difficult.
-She went for weeks without regular running water.
+She went weeks without regular running water.
 And she's only had a handful of tours come through.
 But tonight she can see the bay is coming back.

 "Seeing this now, after seeing it diminish, this gives me a lot of hope," she says.